نوع مقاله : مقاله پژوهشی Released under CC BY-NC 4.0 license I Open Access I

 چکیده [English]

-This study aimed to directly manipulate feedback in physical execution and action observation to address whether feedback serves as a justifying variable for the different effects of physical practice, observational practice, and motor imagery.
+Introduction: This study aimed to directly manipulate feedback during physical execution and action observation to determine whether feedback acts as a mediating variable in the different effects of physical practice, observational practice, and motor imagery.

-Sixty right-handed students participated in this study and were randomly divided into six groups as follows: physical, observational, mental, physical without feedback, observational without feedback, and control.
-The participants practiced golf putting for one day (9 blocks of 18 trials).
-The training groups practiced the task physically, observationally, or through imagery based on the aforementioned grouping.
-The physical without feedback and observational without feedback groups were prevented from observing the ball's stopping point.
-The accuracy of the participants' shots and the number of dynamic degrees of freedom were measured as performance variables.
+Methods: Sixty right-handed students participated in the study and were randomly assigned to six groups: physical practice, observational practice, mental (motor imagery) practice, physical practice without feedback, observational practice without feedback, and a control group.
+Participants practiced golf putting for one day (9 blocks of 18 trials each).
+Each training group performed the task according to their assigned condition—physically, observationally, or through motor imagery.
+In the physical without feedback and observational without feedback conditions, participants were prevented from observing the ball's stopping point.
+Performance was measured using two variables: shot accuracy and the number of dynamic degrees of freedom.

-These results were explained based on different underlying mechanisms.
-It was argued that physical practice is a perception-based training and motor imagery is a cognitive cognition based practice that relies on memory representation for movement production.
-In contrast, observational practice is a bidirectional perceptual-cognitive process.
+Conclusion: These findings were interpreted based on underlying cognitive and perceptual mechanisms.
+It was argued that physical practice is perception-based, while motor imagery relies on memory representations and is therefore more cognitively driven.
+Observational practice, in contrast, appears to involve a bidirectional perceptual-cognitive process.

 کلیدواژهها [English]